Good Medicine - Medical School I

 I started the car, moved the gear selector into first, let out the clutch, and pulled out of the parking spot.
 When I reached the end of the driveway, I turned right, towards my grandparents' house, rather than left towards West Monroe.
 I had no idea what advice Father Herman had provided, but in my mind, taking my mom back to my inebriated dad simply didn't make sense to me.

-My dad had drunk heavily when Liz had been committed to the hospital in Columbus, but as far as I was aware, had only imbibed moderately after that.
-I had no idea if the drinking or adultery had come first, but my gut told me that his drinking was a result of the guilt from his unfaithfulness, not the other way around.
-Both had to stop, and although the adultery was the larger concern, I wasn’t sure which one had to stop to allow the other one to end.
+My dad had drunk heavily when Liz had been committed to the hospital in Columbus, but as far as I was aware, he had only imbibed moderately after that.
+I had no idea if the new drinking problem or the adultery had come first, but my gut told me that his current drinking problem was a result of the guilt from his unfaithfulness, not the other way around.
+Both had to stop and although the adultery was the larger concern, I wasn't sure which one had to stop to allow the other one to end.

 "Who knows, Mike?"
 Mom asked.